UniversalSuperBox/SparkBot/docs/writing-commands.rst

-commandline     List containing user's message split into tokens by `shlex.split`_. :ref:`arguments` event           Dictionary containing the `event request`_ from Spark. caller          `ciscosparkapi.Person`_ for the user that called this command callback        Function that can be used to reply to the user that called this command. :ref:`early-reply` room_id         ``Str`` containing the ID of the room where this command was called
+commandline     List containing user's message split into tokens by `shlex.split`_. :ref:`arguments` event           Dictionary containing the `event request`_ from Spark. caller          `ciscosparkapi.Person`_ for the user that called this command room_id         ``Str`` containing the ID of the room where this command was called
 ==============  ====